Procsiab/caddy-container/README.md

 docker network create -d overlay --attachable caddy_backbone
 ```

-Now you can create other containers and attach them to `caddy_bacbone` to let
+Now you can create other containers and attach them to `caddy_backbone` to let
 Caddy talk with them; also, you have the benefit of Docker's internal DNS: you
 are able to write the container's name into the Caddyfile, even if that
 container is on a different Docker host.